 Pennsylvania state law defines identity theft as the possession or use of another person’s identifying information for an unlawful purpose without their consent.
 This white-collar crime is considered a serious offense in the Commonwealth of Pennsylvania, and thus carries severe consequences.
 If you’ve been accused of using someone else’s identity for personal gain, contact our law firm as soon as possible.

 There are several effective defenses that can be used when you are accused of internet theft, a broad term that refers to the use of internet services to defraud victims or to otherwise take advantage of them.
 Reach out today for support.

-The Lansdale theft defense attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have successfully won trials and negotiated plea bargains for clients accused of theft crimes throughout Pennsylvania, including the Montgomery County, Bucks County, Lehigh County, Chester County, and Delaware County areas, as well as the Philadelphia, Doylestown, Norristown, Allentown, West Chester, and Media areas.
+The Lansdale theft defense attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have successfully won trials and negotiated plea bargains for clients accused of theft crimes throughout Pennsylvania, including the Montgomery County, and Bucks County, as well as the Philadelphia, Doylestown, Norristown, Allentown, West Chester, and Media areas.

 Schedule a Free Consultation with an Experienced Montgomery County Theft Attorney Today

-For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been serving the legal needs of clients in Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout the surrounding areas.
+For more than 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have been serving the legal needs of clients in Montgomery County, and Bucks County, and throughout the surrounding areas.
 We’ve earned the trust and respect of clients facing a wide range of legal problems, and our attorneys are dedicated to protecting your legal rights.

 If you’ve been arrested or charged with theft, speak with an expert criminal defense lawyer who can explain to you the full extent of the law and possible defense strategies that may pertain to your case.